jhollick69/CryotoCurrencyExchange/README.md

 java -jar target/Crypto-Exchange-demo-0.0.1-SNAPSHOT.jar

 Or

 **To Run in Docker**
-A local Postgress intance running on port 5432 or in a docker container with the folloeing command docker run --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=test -d postgres
+A local Postgress intance running on port 5432 or in a docker container with the following command docker run --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=test -d postgres

 docker-compose up